 Contact the A&D Weighing Service department on 08 8301 8120 or at email@example.com and they can advise on and coordinate your service requirement.

-The head office and factory of A&D Weighing is located in Thebarton South Australia, with branch offices situated in Kensington, Victoria and also in Seven Hills in NSW
+The head office and factory of A&D Weighing is located in Thebarton, South Australia.
+We also have additional offices situated in Thomastown, Victoria and Seven Hills, New South Wales.

-A trade approved scale has been tested by the National Measurement Institute of Australia and been found to comply with the weighing regulations governing trade transactions.
-When the unit is approved for trade by the N.M.I. it will carry a distinctive approval number that should be in clear view.
-Although a scale is approved for trade by the N.M.I. it still must be certified by a licensed scale certifier and a compliance certificate issued.
-A&D Weighing is able to provide this certification.
+A trade approved scale is tested by the National Measurement Institute of Australia (N.M.I) and complies with the weighing regulations governing trade transactions.
+When the unit is approved for trade in accordance with N.M.I standards, it will carry a distinctive approval number that should be in clear view.
+However an important detail to note: Although a scale is approved for trade in accordance with N.M.I standards, it still must be certified by a licensed scale certifier and a compliance certificate issued.
+A&D Weighing is able to provide this vertification.

 If the scale weight reading contributes directly to the final transaction price then yes you will need a trade approved scale.
 This is most commonly where the weight is directly multiplied by a price per weight unit to achieve a total price.
 When pre-packing goods into random weight packages, i.e. each weight is different and therefore so is the price, then a trade approved scale would be required.
 If pre-packing to a nominal weight, ie a 5 kg bag of product, then a trade approved would most likely not be required.
 As a rule of thumb it is always prudent to check with your local trade measurement authority regarding your particular application to ensure you make the correct equipment selection.

 Generally a balance weighs to a lower resolution than a scale.
 E.g. a typical balance may weigh 3kg x 0.01g and a scale 300kg x 100g.

 Yes, all A&D Weighing products are covered by a warranty period which varies from 12 months to 5 years depending on the model.